goblockchain/ftk-contract/README.md

 function to set the value by which asset was sold setter of currentOwner of asset getter for an asset inside a florest

+getter for plots that aren't the first plots in florest.

 How to encode arguments in a struct call:
 To create an asset, for example: